-This Asparagus Soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
+This quick and easy asparagus soup recipe is so easy and makes a great recipe for a creamy yet light lunch or dinner.
 You will be craving this soup all season long!

 When my husband and I got married we went to Riviera Maya for our honeymoon.
-Where we stayed at had the best Asparagus Soup.
-I would order it every night for a late night snack…and I’ll admit that I would order a steak with it too.
+Where we stayed had the best Asparagus Soup.
+I would order it every night for a late-night snack…and I’ll admit that I would order a steak with it too.
 Hey, we were on vacation!
-So when this weeks Sunday Supper theme came out, Easy Spring Recipes, I knew I had to finally try and recreate this soup recipe with one of my favorite Spring vegetables.
+So when we got home, I knew I had to try and recreate this soup recipe with one of my favorite Spring vegetables.

 One thing that is plentiful throughout the Spring & Summer in Michigan is asparagus.
 I actually grew up next to a field of it when I was a kid and you can find it at roadside stands for cheap!
 A great tip is to buy it in bulk and freeze it so when it goes up to almost $5/pound in the Winter I don’t have to worry about it when I have a craving.

 Chop off those pesky hard ends on the asparagus and throw them out.
-Then chop the rest in equal pieces.
+Then chop the rest into equal pieces.

 Heat up some oil in the bottom of a large pot over medium/high heat.
 Add the asparagus and 3 cloves of minced garlic.
-Sautee for 3-4 minutes then sprinkle 1 Tbs of flour over the top, stir to coat all the vegetables evenly with the flour.
+Sautee for 3-4 minutes then sprinkle 1 Tbs of flour over the top and stir to coat all the vegetables evenly with the flour.

 Add chicken stock then set to a low/medium simmer and let cook uncovered for 25 minutes.